Find out why it is worth visiting Dongchuan (东川) and when it is best to visit this place not too far from Kunming, in Yunnan – China.

 Some tips for your trip to Dongchuan Red Land, Yunnan

-Organizing a trip to remote parts of China can be a bit challenging but I assure you that you will be rewarded with amazing landscapes and the warmth of local people.
+Organizing a trip to remote parts of China can be a bit challenging, but I assure you that you will be rewarded with amazing landscapes and the warmth of local people.

 Here are some more tips for arranging your trip:

 - Bring a tripod and a set of graduated filters to take pictures at sunset and sunrise.
-I also suggest you shoot with a 24-105mm lens or similar.
+I suggest you shoot with a 24-105mm lens or similar.

-- Finally, remember that in this part of China the food is quite spicy.
-If you can’t stand spicy food this is a very important sentence to remember when you order food: Bùyaolàjiāo.
+- Finally, remember that the food in this part of China is quite spicy.
+If you can’t stand spicy food, this is a very important sentence to remember when you order food: Bùyaolàjiāo.